Chicago-Preservation/Map/home.md

 Or, you can use the dropdown menu located on the upper right corner of the map to go directly to a specific page.

 #### Credits

 >

+Map layers sourced from the <a href="https://data.cityofchicago.org/Historic-Preservation/Mural-Registry/we8h-apcf/about_data" target="_blank">Chicago Data Portal</a> courtesy of the City of Chicago

 Academic Consortium of Chicago Preservation

-Map layers sourced from the <a href="https://data.cityofchicago.org/Historic-Preservation/Mural-Registry/we8h-apcf/about_data" target="_blank" class="layer-link">Chicago Data Portal</a> courtesy of the City of Chicago
 >
 Emily Talen, Professor of Urbanism, University of Chicago
 >